 Casado has also said that if he is elected as prime minister, he would consider reissuing article 155, which would see the central government take back direct control of Catalonia.

 After the election was announced Casado said: "The first thing we have to say is that we are happy.
 For almost nine months we have been calling on Pedro Sanchez to fulfil his promise and give the Spanish people a voice and call elections."

 "Why has he had to do so today?
-Because the People's Party has managed to push the Sanchez government to throw in the towel."
+Because the PP has managed to push the Sanchez government to throw in the towel."